The Battle of Admin Box

 Japanese troops triumphant

-A Grant tank of the 25th Dragoons at the Battle of Admin Box
+A Lee tank of the 25th Dragoons at the Battle of Admin Box

 Night attacks were the most terrifying.
 West York’s regimental history relates that